WEAR: An Outdoor Sports Dataset for Wearable and Egocentric Activity Recognition: Methodology

-Data of 18 subjects (10 male, 8 female) was collected at 10 different locations over a stretch of 5 months (October till February).
-This amounts to a total recording time of more than 15 hours with each participant on average contributing roughly 50 min of data.
-The participants were at the time of recording on average 28 years old ($\pm$ 5), 175.4 cm tall ($\pm$ 10.8) and weighed 69.26 kg ($\pm$ 12.43).
-In order to assess the overall sports level of each participant, a post-session questionnaire was conducted.
+We recorded data for 22 participants (13 male, 9 female) at 11 different locations and under varying weather conditions.
+The first 18 participants were recorded over a stretch of 5 months (October to February), totalling more than 15 hours.
+In an effort to provide a test set along with the WEAR dataset an additional 6 participants were recorded, totalling around 4 hours of additional data.
+To allow researchers to explore also personalised prediction approaches, the test dataset includes two participants which were already part of the first recordings, and which volunteered to complete the workout an additional time.
+Recordings of the test dataset took place during spring (new participants) as well as summer (re-recordings).
+Egocentric video data of the four new participants was recorded using a GoPro Hero 11 as opposed to a Hero 8 and two new participants were recorded at a previously unseen location.
+On average each participant contributed roughly 50 minutes of data.
+At the time of recording, the participants had a mean age of 27.59 years (standard deviation (SD): 4.69), a mean height of 175.2 cm (SD: 9.83), and a mean weight of 69.74 kg (SD: 11.23).
+In order to assess their sports level, participants filled in a post-session questionnaire.
 The questionnaire contained questions related to vital information (such as body height, weight and age), weekly workout frequency (min.
 15 minutes duration) and experience in particular workout activities.
-On average, participants which took part in the study tend to work out 3.6 times per week ($\pm$ 2.1), already knew 15.06 ($\pm$ 3.75) out of the 18 activities in advance, and regularly conduct 5.5 ($\pm$ 3.74) of the recorded activities as part of their private workouts.
-For the workout types, participants provided a wide-range of cardio-focused exercises (running, hiking, cycling, dancing), strength-focused (weight lifting, freeletics, rowing), team-focused (volleyball, basketball, table-tennis) and flexibility-focused (yoga, ballet) workout types.
+The participants in the study worked out for a mean of 3.73 times per week (SD: 2.31), were familiar with a mean of 15 out of the 18 activities in advance (SD: 3.57), and regularly performed a mean of 5.71 of the recorded activities (SD: 4.14) as part of their private workouts.
+Participants reported for their personal workout schedules a wide-range of cardio- (running, hiking, cycling, dancing), strength- (weight lifting, freeletics, rowing, bouldering), team- (volleyball, basketball, (table-)tennis) and flexibility-focused (yoga, ballet) exercise types.
+Individual answers of each participant can be found in the supplementary material (see Section~B).